ClusterHQ/flocker/docs/labs/installer.rst

 So now let's use the tools we've just installed to deploy and configure a Flocker cluster.

-Choose one of the supported configurations above and deploy some nodes
+Choose one of the :ref:`supported configurations <labs-supported-configurations>` above and provision some nodes.

 .. note::
     If using CoreOS on AWS, you can use `this CloudFormation template <https://raw.githubusercontent.com/ClusterHQ/flocker-coreos/master/coreos-stable-hvm.template>`_ to deploy an appropriate CoreOS cluster.